Learners can distil oil of wintergreen, and prepare salicylic acid, through the preparation of gaultheriae procunbers leaves

 Stage 1

-Set up apparatus suitable for heating about 30 cm3 of reaction mixture using a water bath.
-Use a condenser to prevent any volatile liquids escaping.
+Set up apparatus suitable for heating about 30 cm3 of reaction mixture using a water bath or an electric heater.
+Attach a condenser, as shown in the diagram, to prevent any volatile liquids escaping.
 Get your apparatus checked by your teacher before you start the reaction.
-Put on your eye protection.
+Put on your splashproof goggles.

 Stage 2

-Pour the mixture into a small beaker surrounded by a mixture of ice and water.
-Add concentrated hydrochloric acid (CARE!) to the mixture dropwise until it is just acidic, stirring all the time.
+Pour the products into a small beaker surrounded by a mixture of ice and water.
+Add 2 mol dm–3 hydrochloric acid to the products dropwise, stirring all the time, until it is just acidic.
+Test for acidity by regularly touching the end of the stirring rod onto a piece of indicator paper.
 Why do you need to keep the mixture cool during this process?

 Stage 3